 Following a TEFL course in Prague, Toni returned to the UK, trained as a CELTA teacher and moved into university employment, all the while developing her next novel, The Sender.
 She has a particular fondness for this story as, aside from exposing the complexities of relationships and the powerful consequences they can have, it also has a strong undercurrent of encouraging empathy and, in particular, spreading the message.

-Currently she is working on a final edit of The Gift for release to the public, and constructing the bones for her next novel, Benevolence.
+Currently she is working on her next novel, Benevolence.
 Toni is never short of ideas (the plots for 9 further books are simmering away!) but, unless she hits the jackpot, writing has to fit around her working life.

 She lives in the city she fell instantly in love with in the mid-nineties, and is proud to call Edinburgh and the UK her home.